debarchito/debarchito.github.io/content/Evergreen Shelf/Stories/Almost Ours/Chapter 1.md

   - almost-ours
 ---

-> "I was the centre of my world, and the world was only mine."
+> "I was the center of my world, and the world was only mine."

 I built walls, not to keep others out, but to keep myself in.
 Everything beyond them seemed unimportant, blurred, a backdrop of my thoughts.
 Every question I